ttcn-0906/riscv32-core-doc/docs/source/mem_stage.md

 ### 2. Description

 This is a 32KB 2-way Set-Associative Cache.
 The storage is implemented using Single-Port BRAM IPs.
 Each Cache Line size is 256 bits (32 bytes), matching the AXI4 burst width.
-It employs a Least Recently Used (LRU) replacement policy and a Write-back strategy to optimize bus bandwidth.
+It employs a Least Recently Used (LRU) replacement policy and a Write-back + Write-allocate strategy to optimize bus bandwidth.

 ## Dcache_axiBus_bridge